 After clicking the pencil to edit, all of the sections become editable.

-3. Tell your story in the summary section
+3. Tell your story in the About / Summary section

-Do you know what or where the summary section is?
+Do you know what or where the About / Summary section is?

 It’s that small section underneath your headline.
 Some people might think that it’s just another section complete.
 But that would be wrong.

 It’s not just another section, it’s a keyword-rich-paradise of 2,000 characters!
 And it’s the place where you can tell the world about yourself and tell more of your story.